rana00selim/rana00selim/readme.md

 ### 🚀 About Me

-I'm a **Computer Engineer** transitioning from a strong background in Full Stack Development to **Data Science, AI Engineering, and Machine Learning**.
+I'm a **Computer Engineer** transitioning from a strong background in Software Development to **Data Science, AI Engineering, and Machine Learning**.

 Having built scalable web applications and multilingual platforms, I am now focused on bridging the gap between robust software architecture and modern AI capabilities like **LLMs, RAG pipelines, and Computer Vision**.